beasiteri/nodejs-intro-project/README.md

 9. Create a public folder for static assets (css, ja, images) and set the path to it in index.js

-10. Create a route folder and move all http request from index.js
+10. Create a routes folder and move all http request from index.js